zhangrengang/subgenome_phasing_example/README.md

 #### [Optional] Convert to WGDI format and build subgenome phylogeny ####
-Here for comparison purpose, we convert the output of SubPhaser to the format of WGDI, to build the subgenome phylogeny.
+Here for comparison purpose, we convert the output of SubPhaser to the format of WGDI, to build the subgenome phylogeny by the same method.

 Link files for WGDI:
 ```